-You can’t pay your fines- Your charges may be revised or changed if you can show that you lost control of your financial situations due to no fault of your own.
+- You can’t pay your fines – A judge may revise your charges if you can show that you lost control of your financial situation.

-You have valid reasons for not reporting to your PO- You may have been unable to fulfill the condition of your probation due to hospitalization or incarceration.
-But be warned, excuses such as forgetfulness, lack of transport, or arriving late will be viewed as illegitimate.
+- You have valid reasons for not reporting to your PO – You may have been unable to fulfill your probation due to hospitalization or incarceration.

-You did not contact the alleged victim- If the alleged victim of a crime approaches you, you can gather emails and phone records to prove you did not initiate contact.
+- You did not contact the alleged victim – If the alleged victim of a crime approached you.

 Find a Minnesota Probation Violation Attorney Near Me